 The airfield closed in 1947 and a new road cuts through the airfield.
 For many years the Gregory family lived in the wartime control tower at Elsham Wold.
 They often heard mysterious morse code messages and saw phantom airmen walking around their home.

 Their first experiences came as soon as they moved into the tower.
 A tapping noise could be heard on one of the walls, the noise continued for months and the Gregorys realised that there was a pattern to the tapping.
 When ex-servicemen visited the tower, they told the Gregory’s that it was in fact morse code.

 As with most haunted airfields, a phantom airman kept the family spooked.
 The airman would appear at the bottom of Mr and Mrs Gregory’s bed, smile and then disappear.
 One night he was seen by Mr Gregory sitting in one of their chairs smiling once again when Gregory moved, the airman stood up and disappeared.

 Another incident involved the Gregory’s son, Paul.
 One night, Mrs Gregory heard her son screaming in the middle of the night.

 “When I went in his room, he was sitting up in bed screaming his head off,” she said.
 “He said ‘Can’t you hear that plane?
-It’s talking off and it’s not coming back.
+It’s taking off and it’s not coming back.

 Paul described in great detail a four-engined aircraft and its seven-man crew he had seen taking off from the old main runaway, which is less than 100 yards from his bedroom window in the control tower.